 RotoQL offers many research tools that help you develop and streamline a winning process.
 Even better, once you have completed your player research, the RotoQL optimizer makes it a breeze to export your lineups and import them into your favorite DFS site.

 But not everyone will get great results from RotoQL.
-The table below lists some qualities of an effective RotoQL user.
+The table below lists some qualities of a potentially effective RotoQL user.

 Qualities of an effective RotoQL User